-Another study, conducted by Sugarbaker et al. to identify the prognosis for long-term survival in trimodality management of malignant pleural mesothelioma, showed that patients diagnosed with the epithelial cell type of pleural mesothelioma, with no lymph node metastasis, who were treated with a combination of chemotherapy, hemithoracic radiation therapy and EPP, showed a two-year survival rate of 38 percent and a five-year survival rate of 15 percent.
+Another study, conducted by Sugarbaker, et al. sought to identify the prognosis for long-term survival in trimodality management of malignant pleural mesothelioma.
+It showed that patients diagnosed with the epithelial cell type of pleural mesothelioma, with no lymph node metastasis, who were treated with a combination of chemotherapy, hemithoracic radiation therapy and EPP, showed a two-year survival rate of 38 percent and a five-year survival rate of 15 percent.

 Although studies have reported positive findings for certain multimodal therapies, each patient is likely to respond differently and may receive tailored treatment combinations.
 Pleural mesothelioma specialists have to consider a number of factors before determining the right multimodal therapy treatment plan for each patient.

 Factors to consider before determining the right multimodal therapy treatment plan:

 Surgery, chemotherapy and radiation therapy are the anti-cancer treatment options available to people with pleural mesothelioma.
 Other treatments, such as immunotherapy, gene therapy and photodynamic therapy, are only available through clinical trials.
 Patients generally undergo treatment with standard therapies before clinical trials are considered.
 While immunotherapy and other novel therapies are being used on pleural mesothelioma patients, they are not considered first-line treatment options.